 Samoa is in the grip of a serious measles outbreak right now.
 Over the past six weeks, the outbreak has infected nearly 4,000 people out of a population of 200,000, killing 60, mostly children under four.
 A nationwide state of emergency has been declared, which will remain in place until Dec 29.

 Medical teams from around the world are now working with UNICEF to bring in vaccines to support the Samoan government’s vaccination programme.

 Tonga and Fiji have also reported cases of measles, although the situation seems to be more under control here – largely due to the higher rates of vaccination amongst its populations.
 In Samoa, the World Health Organisation estimates that only around 30% of the population had been vaccinated prior to the recent outbreak.

-Samoa Airways has said that all its flights on these days will be operating as usual, and no restrictions have been announced at the country’s international airport, NSFA/Faleolo.
+So far, flights have been operating as usual, and no restrictions have been announced at the country’s international airport, NSFA/Faleolo.

 For operations to all airports in the region, ensure your vaccinations are all up to date, and that you carry certificates on board with you to present to the local authorities.